 Thursday, July 23, 4:00-6:00pm

-Cuddle with a pair of pajama-clad goats from Bradley Mountain Farm.
+In-person and Virtual participants are invited to Rose Hill to cuddle with a pair of pajama-clad goats from Bradley Mountain Farm.
 End the night with one of their favorite bedtime stories and a Q & A session with a goat farmer before sending the goats back to the farm for bedtime!

 HISTORY: Peek Into the Past